tbplas.Analyzer

 The unit of dos follows:

-[dos] = [C_DOS] [dt] = h_bar / eV
+[dos] = [C_DOS] [dt] = hbar / eV

-So possibly the formula misses a h_bar on the denominator.
+So possibly the formula misses a hbar on the denominator.
 Anyway, the DOS is correct since it is explicitly normalized to 1.

 Parameters: